andersonAncilon/to_do_list_flutter/README.md

 # todo_list

-A simples APP builded in Flutter to control daily tasks.
+A simple APP builded in Flutter to control daily tasks.